Component: Form management - Data management

 - If you select the Cancel button, the deletion will be cancelled.

-- If you select the Delete button, the validation for in-use form data source will be executed.
+- If you select the Delete button, the validation for an in-use form data source will be executed.

 - If the form data source is in use, the deletion will be disallowed, and an error message will be displayed.